totten/bknix/doc/nix-shell.md

 `nix` does the heavy lifting of downloading packages.
 It can download prebuilt binaries; and it can build new binaries (from source); and all of this is automated and generally works without any special steps.

 There's a small catch.
 Installing prebuilt binaries is faster than building from source.
 The official download server (`cache.nixos.org`) only has binaries for official packages -- but not for our customized packages.
-To get prebuilt binaries for our customized packages, you can use the supplemental server (`bknix.think.hm`).
+To get prebuilt binaries for our customized packages, you can use the supplemental "cachix" system.
 This command downloads binaries wherever they're available (official or supplemental servers).

 ```
+nix-env -iA cachix -f https://cachix.org/api/v1/install
-cd bknix
+cachix use bknix
-sudo nix run --option binary-caches "https://bknix.think.hm/ https://cache.nixos.org" --option require-sigs false -f . dfl -c true
 ```

-> TIP: If you use more profiles, then repeat this command -- and substitute `dfl` with the appropriate profile-name, e.g.
->
-> ```
-> sudo nix run --option binary-caches "https://bknix.think.hm/ https://cache.nixos.org" --option require-sigs false -f . min -c true
-> sudo nix run --option binary-caches "https://bknix.think.hm/ https://cache.nixos.org" --option require-sigs false -f . max -c true
-> ```

-This can take a chunk of time (depending on how many packages need to be downloaded and/or compiled).

 ## Step 3.
 (Day-to-day) Open a subshell